 1) Technical difficulties

 Studies like the survey carried out by Sapio Research find that technical issues are one of the biggest time wasters in teleconferencing.
-People encounter difficulty joining the call, or often find problems arise in terms of audio and visual quality, or people suddenly losing connection.
+Sometimes even joining the call can be challenging.
+Once you’re in, there are often problems with audio and visual quality, or people suddenly losing connection.

 Of course, being unable to make out what somebody is saying because of a crackly line gives face-to-face meetings a bit of an edge in the battle between the advantages and disadvantages of conference calls.
 Likewise, it’s understandable that people might lose focus or give up if they keep having to re-join the call.
 Not to mention how distracting and frustrating this can be for other attendees.
 It’s no fun listening to people jump on and off a call.
 Worse still if they need to hear what they’ve missed every time.
 It becomes a frustrating and seemingly endless bout of deja vu.

 2) No matter the inherent advantages and disadvantages of conference calls, some participants can always be inept

-This ties back in to ideas about technical difficulties, but shifts the focus to individuals’ lack of skills and experience rather than failures on the service provider’s part.
-At the end of the day, no matter how great telecommunications might be, and all the amazing developments and innovations happening, there will always be people who simply can’t keep up.
-Technophobes are all around us, and as you’ve probably experienced, their ineptitude can prove disruptive for the whole group.
+This ties back in to ideas about technical difficulties.
+Here, though, we’re thinking about individuals’ lack of skills and experience rather than failures on the service provider’s part.
+At the end of the day, no matter how great telecommunications might be, and all the amazing developments and innovations happening, there will always be people who can’t keep up.
+Technophobes are all around us.
+As you’ve probably experienced, their ineptitude can prove disruptive for the whole group.

 Still, as we said earlier, there aren’t many among us who can’t use a standard phone.
 They have existed for well over a hundred years, so it’s not exactly new technology.
 Choose a conference call bridge like WHYPAY? and even the biggest technophobe out there will be able to dial in without a hitch.